Catholic school to drop name of cardinal accused of inaction

 BALTIMORE – A new Catholic school in Baltimore will no longer feature the name of a late cardinal accused of failing to act in the case of priests who abused children in Pennsylvania.

 Cardinal William H. Keeler had a reputation for transparency as archbishop of Baltimore, releasing in 2002 the names of 57 priests accused of sexual abuse.
 But a grand jury report released Tuesday details widespread sexual abuse in six of Pennsylvania's Roman Catholic dioceses.
-It accuses Keeler of covering up sexual abuse allegations while serving as bishop of Harrisburg.
+It accuses Keeler of covering up sexual abuse allegations while serving as bishop of Harrisburg from 1983 to 1989.
 Keeler also allegedly allowed an accused priest to minister in the Baltimore archdiocese.

-News media report a statement from Baltimore Archbishop William E. Lori says a school with grades pre-K-8, opening in 2020, will drop Keeler's name in light of "painful revelations."
+In light of the "painful revelations," Baltimore Archbishop William E. Lori said in a statement Tuesday that the archdiocese no longer plans to name a new school in Baltimore after Keller.
+The pre-K-8 school is slated to open in 2020.

+Lori noted that Keeler's letter accompanying the disclosure of the names of credibly accused priests "included words that are even more revealing in light of today's report: 'The simple, painful truth is that the Church did not go far enough to protect children from sexual abuse,' the Cardinal wrote.
+'I humbly ask forgiveness for my mistakes.
+Please pray for me so that I may better serve.'"
+Keeler died last year at age 86.